Faculty Moodle How-to

-Verify with the Self Service roll for discrepancies and notify Distance Learning as soon as possible to resolve differences.
+Verify your class roster for discrepancies and notify Distance Learning as soon as possible to resolve differences.

 Moodle comes with an impressive array of options to use.
-You could choose to house your content in a lesson, book, folder, or a page.
-Assess the learners through choice, assignments, feedback, quiz, reach out to them via News Forum, chat, or label.
-Need more functionality- explore the glossary or a survey.
-For a starter, the options can be confusing.
-Here are my suggestions:
+You could house your content in a lesson, book, folder, or a page.
+Learners can be assessed through choice, assignments, feedback, and quiz.
+For a new Moodle user, the options can be confusing.
+Here are some suggestions:

-If your content is multimedia or interactive, or sits well in a single screen length, consider using page.
-This creates a simple webpage, and is easiest to create and manage.
+Content is multimedia or interactive, or sits well in a single screen length?
+Consider using "Page."
+This creates a simple webpage and is easiest to create and manage.

-If you need to deliver multiple pages worth of content, consider lesson.
+Delivering multiple pages worth of content?
+Consider "Lesson."
 Lesson is a multi-page activity, where you can define custom paths, embed question pages, and generally provide learner some choice as per their learning route.

-Quizzes in Moodle are easy to create.
+Quizzes are easy to create.
 Simple multiple choice or free text assessments are good to go through the quiz.